Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Invertibility theory for the Jacobi operator

 hence $h=0$.
 Finally, to prove $(3)$ we consider $\{h_n\}$ be a sequence of functions such that

-and we show that $\{g_n\}=\braces{T(h_n)}$ has a convergent subsequence in $H^\sharp.$ Local elliptic estimates imply uniform bounds for $g_n$ in the norm of $C^{0,\gamma}$ and in turn, by Ascoli-Arzelà theorem, the existence of a subsequence converging uniformly over compact subsets to a limit $g$.
+and we show that $\{g_n\}=\braces{T(h_n)}$ has a convergent subsequence in $H^\sharp.$ Local elliptic estimates imply uniform bounds for $g_n$ in the norm of $C^{0,\gamma}$ and in turn, by Arzel\`a--Ascoli theorem, the existence of a subsequence converging uniformly over compact subsets to a limit $g$.
 We claim that $g_n\to g$ also in $H^\sharp$.
 By completeness and pointwise convergence, it will suffice to show that for every $\epsilon>0$

 up to taking $n,m$ sufficiently large.
 Let us consider a sufficiently large ball $B_R=M\cap \{r<R\}$.
-It holds
+We have

 as $m,n\to\infty$ by local uniform convergence.
 On the other hand

 which is small up to enlarging $R$.
 This proves $(3)$ and hence the existence of a solution to \eqref{fredholm formulation} by Fredholm alternative.
 The estimates follow from the formulation \eqref{fredholm formulation} and \eqref{laplastimate}. \end{proof}